 Related Articles: Three Rules to Follow to Avoid Common Mistakes with Modals

-Read carefully the entire essay, text, or reading assignment from start to finish.
+Read the entire essay, text carefully, or reading the assignment from start to finish.
 This is what it means to read for real.
 Use your heart and mind, not just your eyes.
 Keep your reading objective or purpose in mind as you go through the main ideas and important details.
-Take notes and stop only when you come across these following situations:
+Take notes and stop only when you come across the following situations: